Dynamic Matching and Allocation of Tasks: Dynamic matching mechanism design

+The planner's problem outlined above \footnote{Long-run coalition-stability already implies that the other constraints in the planner's problem are satisfied but we still mention them separately for clarity. } is challenging because \begin{itemize}

-\item \textbf{Incomplete information-} The planner needs to select $\boldsymbol{m}$ and $p$ to maximize the minimum value of the long-run revenue achieved by an equilibrium strategy, which depends on both the productivity of the workers $\boldsymbol{F}$ and the costs $\boldsymbol{C}$ that are not known to the planner.
-Also, each worker needs to select the optimal equilibrium strategy, which depends on both the productivity of the workers and the costs of other workers that are not known to the worker.
+\item \textbf{Incomplete information-} The planner needs to select $\boldsymbol{m}$ to maximize the total long-run revenue achieved by an equilibrium strategy, which depends on both the productivity of the workers $\boldsymbol{F}$ and the costs $\boldsymbol{C}$ that are not known to the planner.
 In our model, the planner and the workers do not even know the distribution of the workers' characteristics as is typically assumed in games of incomplete information to resolve the above challenge.

-\item \textbf{Computational intractability}- The sets of possible assessment-matching rules $\mathcal{M}$, the payment rules $\mathcal{P}$, and the strategies of the workers $\Pi(\Omega)$ is extremely large thus making the problem computationally intractable.
-It is even hard to say that there will exist a solution - assessment-matching rule, payment rule and the strategy of workers - that solve the above optimization problem.
+\item \textbf{Computational intractability}- The sets of possible matching rules $\mathcal{M}$, and the strategies of the workers $\Pi(\boldsymbol{m})$ is extremely large thus making the problem computationally intractable.

 \end{itemize}